Gārgī Vāchaknavī

-Gargi Vachaknavi (Sans: गार्गी वाचक्नवी (Devanagari); Gārgī Vācaknavī (IAST)) was an ancient Hindu sage and philosopher.
+Gargi Vachaknavi (Sans: गार्गी वाचक्नवी (Devanagari); Gārgī Vācaknavī (IAST)) was an ancient Indian sage and philosopher.
 In Vedic literature, she is honoured as a great natural philosopher, renowned expounder of the Vedas, and known as Brahmavadini, a person with knowledge of Brahma Vidya.
 In the Sixth and the eighth Brahmana of Brihadaranyaka Upanishad, her name is prominent as she participates in the brahmayajna, a philosophic debate organized by King Janaka of Videha, during which she challenges the sage Yajnavalkya with perplexing questions on the issue of atman (soul).
 She remained celibate all her life and was venerated by Hindus.

 Gargi, the daughter of the sage Vachaknu from the lineage of the sage Garga (c.
 800-500 BCE), was named after her father Gargi Vachaknavi.
 From a young age, she evinced a keen interest in Vedic scriptures and became very proficient in fields of philosophy.
 She became highly knowledgeable in the Vedas and Upanishads in the Vedic times and held intellectual debates with other philosophers.